• Embodying Liberatory Leadership

 We seek interconnectedness and right-relationship, moving in the will of what's good for the whole and not just the individual.

-We connect to the legacy of freedom fighters and ancestral work across generations, imagining futures of possibility and of liberation.
+We connect to the legacy of freedom fighters and ancestral work across generations, imagining futures of possibility, and of liberation.

 We show up as liberatory leaders to free ourselves and others to lead as our authentic, powerful selves.